-Since the introduction of the Sommeliers series in the 1970s, the Riedel brand has become known for its ingenuity in the world of wine glasses.
-This year the 10th and 11th generations, Georg and Maximilian Riedel, have joined forces to bring oenophiles their most technologically advanced series yet: Performance.
-Performance combines decades of experience in grape varietal specific glassware with an optic design that heightens the drinker’s experience.
+Since the introduction of the Sommeliers series in the 1970s, the RIEDEL brand has become known for its ingenuity in the world of wine glasses.
+In 2018 the 10th and 11th generations, Georg and Maximilian Riedel, joined forces to bring oenophiles their most technologically advanced series yet: RIEDEL Performance.
+The collection combines decades of experience in grape varietal specific glassware with an optic design that heightens the drinker’s experience.

 This is the first series that you and your father have collaborated on.
 How did that process work?